 SO WHAT IS MENTAL HEALTH?

-The sharpness of the mind in recognizing the difference between survival and harmful elements, solving problems relating to survival, and using the correct estimation of effective action required to resolve them.
-Someone in good shape, is able to create and carry out projects, help others and thrive in life.
+Mental Health could be defined as the sharpness of the mind in recognizing the difference between survival and harmful elements, solving problems relating to survival, and using the correct estimation of effective action required to resolve them.
+Someone in good shape is able to start and carry out projects, help others, and thrive in life.

 Good Mental Health

-The ability to see one's environment clearly.
-To make decisions, and to act on them, resulting in oneself, one's family and others around him surviving well and being happy.
+Could be described as the ability to see one's environment clearly.
+To make decisions and to act on them, resulting in oneself, one's family, and others around him surviving well and being happy.

 Poor Mental Health

-The inability to see one's environment as is, and unable to make decisions that aid, but only harm oneself, and/or others, and hampering one's survival, happiness, and creativity.
+We could describe this as the inability to see one's environment, or an inability to confront it, as it is, and therefore unable to make decisions that aid, but mistakenly harm oneself, and/or others, hampering one's survival, happiness, and creativity.

 Is Mental Health a disease?

-People can, and have, lost much of their brain without their personality (mind) being affected at all.
-It can be physically damaged or diseased, as in Dementia or Brain Cancer.
+Depression cannot be seen in the brain.
+There is currently no way to measure or test for it in western medicine.
+The brain can be physically damaged or diseased, as in Dementia or Brain Cancer.
 This can affect the function of the body.
-Any neurological problems can be measured and seen using tests.
+Physical neurological problems can be measured using medical tests.

 Management Vs Cure

-Often, someone is said to be cured when they are actually on medical drugs.
-This is misleading, as a cure would indicate the person is not reliant on any aid in order to function normally.
-But for someone who is on drugs to have normal function, they are dependent on those drugs, such as Warfarin, prescribed as a blood thinner for heart disease.
-Therefore, someone needing constant medical management is not cured.
-Drugs that support a vital function of the body, can be truly life saving.
-But in solving mental health problems, drugs only dull the mind, doing the opposite of what's needed, and are often used for decades offering no actual cure, with the person becoming hooked and experiencing a loss of his creativity and drive.
-Sadly, the mental health issues actually worsen.
+Often, someone is said to be cured when in fact they are on antidepressants.
+Antidepressants are not a cure.
+They may be a band-aid to the problem, in that it may seem to others or even the person themself that they feel better.
+But antidepressants do not address the true cause, and surveys have found that the effects are short-lived and dangerous considering the lethal side effects stated on black-box warnings.
+Currently, the largest number of people to date are battling to wean themselves off antidepressants.
+Some, under the direction of a medical doctor, while hundreds of thousands are battling it alone.
+Forums have been springing up and are flooded with people trying to get off these highly addictive mind-altering drugs.
+To say antidepressants are a cure is misleading, as a real cure would indicate the person is no longer reliant on any aid in order to function normally.
+Sometimes people are dependent on drugs in order to support physical function, as those dependent on drugs such as blood thinners.
+Someone who needs ongoing medical management is not cured.
+Drugs that support a vital role of the body, can be truly life-saving.
+But in solving mental health problems drugs only dull the mind, doing the opposite of what's needed, and are often used for decades offering no actual cure, with the person needing more and more drugs and experiencing a loss of his creativity and drive.
+Sadly, their mental health issues actually worsen.
 Over time the person's mental resilience is worn down from the continual drugging.
-The solution to problems concerning one's mental health should be a solid cure, that requires no further reliance on any aids of any kind.
-The person should be returned to a normal, healthy, happy, well-functioning and alert state.
+The solution to problems concerning one's mental health should be a solid cure, one that addresses the true cause and that requires no further reliance on any aids.
+The person should be returned to a normal, healthy, happy, well-functioning, and alert state.

 Some things that can negatively affect your Mental Health: